-Within Immigration law, there are different waivers and forms of relief in which some type of “hardship” showing is a requirement.
+Within Immigration law, there are different waivers and types of relief in which a “hardship” showing is required.
 For Waivers of Inadmissibility or Hardship Waivers, there is a required showing of “extreme hardship.”
 These waivers generally focus on hardship that certain qualifying family members would suffer if the applicant/immigrant were denied a waiver.
 The applicant must prove that the qualifying relative would experience hardship.
-The USCIS specifies that they must make extreme hardship determinations based on the factors, arguments, and evidence submitted.
-USCIS offers considerations and factors that may support a finding of “extreme hardship” including, psychological impact, psychological trauma, psychological stress, and psychological harm.
-A Forensic Psychologist can conduct an evaluation of an immigrant or qualifying relative and offer their opinion on these matters in the form of a report, to be submitted as supporting evidence.
+The USCIS makes extreme hardship determinations based on the factors, arguments, and evidence submitted.
+A finding of “extreme hardship” may be supported by psychological impact, psychological trauma, psychological stress, and psychological harm.
+A Forensic Psychologist can conduct an evaluation of an immigrant or qualifying relative and offer his opinions on these matters in the form of a report to be submitted as supporting evidence.

-At our practice, we are committed to thorough, transparent and impartial assessments in the area of Immigration Law.
+At our practice, we are committed to thorough, transparent, and impartial assessments in the area of Immigration Law.
 In addition, we are familiar with the often-changing laws and cases within this area of law and address your referral question(s) within this specific legal context.
-As your neutral and impartial expert, we can assist your case by starting with a consultation, conducting an evaluation, and providing a report of our findings.
+As your neutral and impartial expert, we can assist by starting with a free consultation and then conducting an evaluation and providing a report of our findings.
 Learn your options during a free, no-obligation consultation with Dr. Maddux.